textext/textext/README.md

 ### Tex Text Extension

-The installation of *Tex Text for Inkscape* is straightforward: Simply use the installer `TexText-Windows-0.5.2.exe` and follow the instructions (basically, click *Next*, *Install* and *Done*, since you usually won't even have to change the installation directory).
+The installation of *Tex Text for Inkscape* is straightforward: Simply use the installer [TexText-Windows-0.5.2.exe](https://bitbucket.org/jcwinkler/textext/downloads/TexText-Windows-0.5.2.exe) and follow the instructions (basically, click *Next*, *Install* and *Done*, since you usually won't even have to change the installation directory).
 It will copy the required files into the user's Inkscape configuration directory (usually this is %USERPROFILE%\AppData\Roaming\Inkscape) and put three Keys into the Windows registry which notify PyGTK where to find the correct Python interpreter.

+SHA-256 Checksum for the Windows-installer:

+* 177802b6771c6ab2ca42a2336e37ebcbe735d8fa0018ff76170a8739729e1342 *TexText-Windows-0.5.2.exe

 ## Additional required software